Welcome to Year 6

 We look at a range of text-types throughout the year, both fiction and non-fiction, and make comparisons between them.
 We then encourage our pupils to produce their own pieces of text for a range of different audiences and purposes.

 We also place great emphasis on continuing to develop our pupils’ appreciation and understanding of grammar, punctuation and spelling.
 With the spelling, both individual and group spelling programmes are put in place to meet the differing needs of our pupils.

 Our Year 6 Maths curriculum continues to build on previous learning, but with an added emphasis on encouraging pupils to select their own methods for tackling a range of mathematical problems involving number, money, measures, shape and space.

 Having a specialist teacher from the Senior School to deliver the Year 6 Science curriculum ensures that our pupils are well prepared for the different aspects of Science they will meet in Key Stage 3.
 Access to the Senior School Science laboratories also means that the children can carry out a range of in-depth and fascinating investigations using the wide range of resources at their disposal.

 In Humanities in Year 6, we encourage pupils to start to question events, outcomes, opinions and ideas, rather than just learning and recording facts.

 In History, Geography and Religious Studies we want our pupils to question motives, to consider the consequences of natural and man-made developments, examine the work of charities and to develop their own views and opinions concerning the many issues that they will face now and in the future.

-Specialist subject teachers deliver the remainder of the year 6 curriculum and ensure that our pupils obtain the necessary skills and understanding to prepare them for the transition to secondary education.
+Specialist subject teachers based in the Senior School deliver many aspects of the Year 6 curriculum, including Spanish, Music, Drama and Art and ensure that our pupils obtain the necessary skills and understanding to prepare them for the transition to secondary education.